${\cal N}=(2,2)$ AdS$_3$ from D3-branes wrapped on Riemann surfaces: AdS solutions

-with \be u^{i}=\{y,\Theta\}\, ,\quad g\equiv\det(g_{ij})\, ,\quad h\equiv\det(h_{ij})\,. \ee The form of the metric suggests that one should look for solutions with D3-branes wrapped on the $(X_1,\,X_2)$ directions; we will do just that in section \ref{sec:H2}.
+The form of the metric suggests that one should look for solutions with D3-branes wrapped on the $(X_1,\,X_2)$ directions; we will do just that in section \ref{sec:H2}.
 However, we should stress that these directions can lie in the co-dimensions of the wrapped D3-branes as we shall find in section \ref{sec:disk}.
 Our focus in this work are cases where $(X_1,\,X_2)$ span a Riemann surface of constant curvature.
 Going away from the constant curvature metric and including punctures on the Riemann surface is beyond the scope of this work, however the generalisation of our ansatz in this direction is obvious, though technically challenging.